hsdoaa/CRISPR_Cas9_classification/README.md

 # CRISPR_Cas9_classification

-These are a group of classifiers that classify the average fold change in Crisper-cas9 dataset into four type of classes, where each class represent a quartile of the average fold change range.
+These are machine learning classifiers that classify the average fold change in Crisper-cas9 dataset into four type of classes, where each class represent a quartile of the average fold change range.
 These models include:

 Support vector machine (SVR)